6 Indoor Plants That Can Help You Breathe Easy

 The haze is back.

-And it is shows no signs of improving.
-In fact according to the NEA, "the haze situation could further deteriorate should the current unfavourable winds blow in denser haze from Sumatra".
+And it shows no signs of improving.
+In fact according to the NEA, "the haze situation could further deteriorate should the current unfavourable winds blow in the denser haze from Sumatra".

 Many of us are struggling with the ill-effects of the haze such as burning and itchy eyes, sore throats and flaring up of asthma.
 We all are trying to cope through TCM, by using air purifiers and donning face masks.

 Also, many of us and our children are being forced to spend an increased amount of time indoors.
 But did you know that the air inside our homes can be full of pollutants as well?